John Milton Bernhisel

-John Milton Bernhisel (born John Martin Bernheisel; June 23, 1799 – September 28, 1881) was an American physician, politician, and early member of the Latter Day Saint movement.
+John Milton Bernhisel (born John Martin Bernheisel; June 23, 1799 – September 28, 1881) was an American medical doctor, politician, and early member of the Latter Day Saint movement.
 He was a close friend and companion to both Joseph Smith and Brigham Young.
 Bernhisel was the original delegate of the Utah Territory in the United States House of Representatives (1851–59, 1861–63) and acted as a member of the Council of Fifty of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 Early life and education

 Bernhisel was born at Sandy Hill, Tyrone Township, near Harrisburg, Pennsylvania.
 His name at birth was John Martin Bernheisel, which he changed as an adult.
 He earned a degree in medicine from the University of Pennsylvania School of Medicine in 1827 and began practicing medicine in New York City.

 Career

 After becoming affiliated with the Latter Day Saint movement, he moved to Nauvoo, Illinois, in 1843.
 Bernhisel served as the personal physician to Joseph Smith, and lived in his home.
 He delivered some of Emma Smith's children.

 In June 1844, Bernhisel accompanied Joseph Smith to the Carthage Jail and spent some time with Smith and his brother Hyrum in the jail, but Bernhisel was not present at the time of Joseph Smith's death at the hands of a mob.

 After Smith's death, Bernhisel followed Brigham Young and moved west with the majority of the Latter-day Saints.
 He settled in Salt Lake City, Utah Territory, in 1848 and continued the practice of medicine.

 Bernhisel was selected by Young to represent the interests of the Latter-day Saints before Congress when the Mormon settlers began to consider an application for statehood as the State of Deseret.
 He was selected to the Thirty-second and to the three succeeding Congresses (March 4, 1851 – March 3, 1859).
 Longtime Washington journalist Benjamin Perley Poore described Bernhisel during those years as "a small, dapper gentleman, who in deportment and tone of voice resembled Robert J. Walker": It was very rarely that he participated in debate, and his forte was evidently taciturnity.
 In private conversation he was fluent and agreeable, defending the peculiar domestic institutions of his people.After returning briefly to his medical practice, he also ran and served in the Thirty-seventh Congress (March 4, 1861 – March 3, 1863).
 Bernhisel also served as regent of the University of Utah.